 Thank you for this opportunity to meet people who I otherwise wouldn’t have and to enjoy lots of lovely food!
 I have been studying for days for an exam and this evening was exactly what I needed.
 The staff were great and the music was very relaxing

 The Global Officers Leadership Development (GOLD) programme provides opportunity for undergraduate students to develop their leadership skills, Global Citizenship and cultural awareness.

-Each year the Dean for Internationalisation, Dr Anthony Manning, offers undergraduate students the opportunity to apply to take part in a specially designed leadership development programme and become a student Global Officer at Kent.
+Each year the Director and Dean for Global and Lifelong Learning, Dr Anthony Manning, offers undergraduate students the opportunity to apply to take part in a specially designed leadership development programme and become a student Global Officer at Kent.

 At the University of Kent, we hope all students will engage with internationalisation opportunities on campus and pursue the mind-set that we can all be Global Citizens.
 The GOLD Programme is an opportunity to enhance that citizenship.
 As a co-curricular venture, it provides a framework of activities for globally-minded undergraduate student to develop their leadership skills, Global Citizenship and cultural awareness.
 Students on the Programme will work with the Dean and other colleagues across the University to support and advise on the range of internationalisation projects, activities and event.

 As well as completing it as a co-curricular activity, the GOLD programme can also be taken as a credit-bearing 'wild' module (GOLD 5000).
 Speak to your academic school to find out if your programme permits this.

 Representing a range of culture, academic discipline and personal interests, we are delighted to showcase our current cohort of Global Officers

 Applications for the 2022/23 academic year are now open.

 Network and engage with people from around the world

 Hosted online, the events are open to Kent students from all campuses to attend throughout the year.